blackducksoftware/perceptor/README.md

 # Perceivers

+Perceivers are the canonical extension point to a perceptor based deployment.
+Perceivers are workers that notify perceptor of events, and respond to information that perceptor acquires about those events.
+IF you want to build one for your own platform, or customize the way cluster events are processed,  [ go here to learn more about them](https://github.com/blackducksoftware/perceivers).

 Perceivers are responsible for interacting with the cluster manager -- whether kubernetes, openshift, docker swarm, or docker compose.
 Perceivers watch for pod and image events -- create, update, delete -- and forward those on to perceptor core.